Long Video Understanding with Learnable Retrieval in Video-Language Models: Retrieval-based Video-Language Model

-The preliminary token number of a chunk is large, \ieno, $M\times h \times w = 4\times 16 \times 16 = 1024$.
-This would result in a high computational burden and large memory requirement for the LLM even though {we only select a few chunks as input to LLM}. {We found that reducing the spatial resolution by a factor of 4 leads to marginal difference in performance while this can significantly reduce the number of tokens by 75\%.
-Therefore, we perform spatial average pooling with stride 2 to have $M$ $\times$ $\bar{h}$ $\times$ $\bar{w}$ = $4\times 8 \times 8 = 256$ tokens per chunk, where $\bar{h}$=$h/2$ and $\bar{w}$=$w/2$.
-This is equivalent to that we take the CLIP features of reduced resolution as the extracted feature.
+\textbf{Chunk wise compression} The preliminary token number of a chunk is large, which would result in a high computational burden and large memory requirement for the LLM even though we only select a few chunks as input to LLM.
+Therefore, we perform chunk-wise pooling to obtain reduced spatial and temporal tokens (see Fig.~\ref{fig:STPooling} for the illustration in Supplementary Section \ref{sec:chunk}).

+Particularly, we found that reducing the spatial resolution by a factor of 4 leads to marginal difference in performance while this can significantly reduce the number of tokens by 75\%.
+Therefore, we perform spatial average pooling with stride 2 to have $M$ $\times$ $\bar{h}$ $\times$ $\bar{w}$ tokens per chunk, where $\bar{h}$=$h/2$ and $\bar{w}$=$w/2$.
+This is equivalent to taking the CLIP features of reduced resolution as the extracted feature.

 How to further reduce the number of tokens while preserving spatial-temporal features of a chunk?
-Motivated by \cite{maaz2023video}, we perform spatial-temporal pooling on the token tensor.
+Motivated by Video-ChatGPT \cite{maaz2023video}, we perform spatial-temporal pooling on the spatio-temporal features.
 Particularly, global spatial average pooling for each frame is performed and thus we obtain $M$ tokens for the $M$ frames (\egno, 4 tokens).
-Temporal pooling for each spatial position is performed to have $N$= $\bar{h}$ $\times$ $\bar{w}$ = 8 $\times$ 8 = 64 tokens.
-We have $N+M=64+4=68$ tokens $F_i^j \in \mathbb{R}^{(N+M)\times D}$, with $D$ dimension for each token.
-Compared with the original 1024 in a chunk, the number of tokens has been reduced to 6.6\%, which brings high calculation efficiency for the later LLM inference.}
+Temporal pooling for each spatial position is performed to have $N=\bar{h} \times \bar{w} = 8 \times 8 = 64$ tokens.
+We have $N+M=64+4=68$ tokens $\bar{F}_i^j \in \mathbb{R}^{(N+M)\times D}$, with $D$ dimension for each token.
+Please see Supplementary for more details.
+Compared with the original 1024 in a chunk, the number of tokens has been reduced to 6.6\%.
+We store the reduced chunk tokens in a memory to facilitate retrieval for the later LLM inference.

-In contrast to \cite{maaz2023video}, which performs global spatial and temporal pooling over the entire video, ours with chunks is capable of preserving local details and is better suited for long video QA.
+In contrast to Video-ChatGPT \cite{maaz2023video}, which performs global spatial and temporal pooling over the entire video, ours with chunks is capable of \emph{preserving local details} and is suited for long video reasoning.